 The future template is basically a procedure that helps you imagine yourself going to a place or doing something that is painful because it reminds you of the death.
 While you are imagining this and how it makes you feel physically and emotionally, you are receiving bilateral stimulation to help take away the emotional sting from the situation.
 This can be very helpful in liberating you from having to avoid everything that reminds you of your loved one’s death.
 It can also restore your life to normalcy more quickly, thus helping you grieve in a healthy fashion.

-Are You Ready to Try EMDR For Traumatic Grief?
+Ready to Try EMDR For Therapy for Traumatic Grief?

 This is just an overview of some of the benefits of receiving EMDR therapy for traumatic grief.
 It’s important to let the therapist know whether you have a seizure disorder, heart problems, or if you might be pregnant.
 These are contraindications for receiving EMDR therapy.
 You should also let the therapist know if you have symptoms of dissociation, but you can talk to the therapist about this in more depth.